Al Yafi Family Website

 Abu AlNaser AlYafi Market in Beirut 1932

-The Mohammad Al-Amin Mosque is located in the center of Beirut and was built on land endowed by Sheikh Mohammad Abu Al-Nasr Al-Yafi.
+The Mohamed Al-Amin Mosque is located in the center of Beirut and was built on land endowed by Sheikh Mohammad Abu Al-Nasr Al-Yafi.
 Behind the mosque, the St. George Greek Orthodox Cathedral was built, which was expanded on an additional plot of land donated by Sheikh Al-Yafi to the church.